|

 was visible in the window, the letter B will be visible next time

-the wheel is moved.
+the rotor is moved.

 the wiring independantly of the index.
 This can be regarded as